 To date, the Compensation Committee has designated that Ms. Grande, Mr. Brennan, Mr. Elsbernd, Dr. Ingenito and Dr. Miller, will receive benefits under the severance and change in control plan.
+Further, on his becoming Chief Commercial Officer replacing Mr. Brennan, Mr. Del Carmen was designated to receive benefits under the severance and change in control plan.
 Pursuant to the terms of the plan, once an executive has been designated to participate in the severance benefits afforded by the plan, the Compensation Committee cannot modify the plan as to that designated executive to eliminate any benefits or to modify the definitions used in the policy to the detriment of the designated executive, unless otherwise agreed to by the designated executive.